-In addition, Professor Davis is Co-Head of Department and Co-Director of Goldsmiths Political Economy Research Centre, as well as being a member of the Centre for the Study of Global Media & Democracy, the Goldsmiths Leverhulme Media Research Centre and the Media Reform Coalition.
+In addition, Professor Davis is Co-Director of Goldsmiths Political Economy Research Centre, as well as being a member of the Centre for the Study of Global Media & Democracy, the Goldsmiths Leverhulme Media Research Centre and the Media Reform Coalition.
 He also writes occasional pieces of journalism, think-tank and policy pieces.

 Professor Davis teaches the following modules: The Structure of Contemporary Political Communications, and Campaign Skills.

 Professor Davis has supervised students in the areas previously listed.
 Recent and current supervisees include:

 - Mary Braid – Changing News and Political Discourses on Adoption

 - Rod Driver - Think Tanks and Banking Regulation

 - Bong-Hyun Lee - Globalisation, Economic Power and Media in Korea

 - Jack Mosse - Economic Imaginaries, Perfomativity and Material Culture

 - Jón Gunnar Ólafsson – Digital Mediatization and Media-Source Relations in Iceland